VirologyCharite/2024-berlin-python-course/README.md

 These things are just fancy names for things you have been doing every day for your entire life.

-Almost all programs start & grow in the same way.
+Almost all programs start out and then grow in the same way.
 From something very simple.
 From an itch.
 They always look complex when you arrive late, after many incremental rounds of development.

+Many things are packaged up, easy to install, well documented, and show example usage.

 All programming languages are (more or less) the same.